open-innovations/leeds-2023/docs/project/kpi-tracker.md

 ## Data

-The table below shows each of the above KPIs, the data sources used to evaluate them and the current values reported by Leeds 2023 as of March 2022.
+The table below shows each of the above KPIs, the data sources used to evaluate them and the current values reported by LEEDS 2023 as of March 2022.

 KPI | Data Source (TBC)
 ----|------------------
-Create job opportunities for at least 200 artists in the city | Excel spreadsheets manually created by Leeds 2023 Employ, directly or indirectly through procurement, at least 50 people in the city | Excel spreadsheets manually created by Leeds 2023
+Create job opportunities for at least 200 artists in the city | Excel spreadsheets manually created by LEEDS 2023 Employ, directly or indirectly through procurement, at least 50 people in the city | Excel spreadsheets manually created by LEEDS 2023
-Secure at least 2 skills partnerships (with business/HEIs and/or others) to develop a skills programme for young people in the city | Excel spreadsheets manually created by Leeds 2023
+Secure at least 2 skills partnerships (with business/HEIs and/or others) to develop a skills programme for young people in the city | Excel spreadsheets manually created by LEEDS 2023
 Increase media coverage of LEEDS 2023 by at least 10% | Data collected and maintained by Anita Morris Associates Increase digital audiences by at least 10% | Google Analytics, Twitter API, Sprout social.
 Sprout social/combination of social media

 ## Wireframe

-The visualisation will be hosted on the Leeds 2023 data microsite.
+The visualisation will be hosted on the LEEDS 2023 data microsite.

 As a first iteration we will pull together the above data sources into a short report to